Ethical investments review

 Submissions

-The current restriction was debated in 2010, the discussion was led by the Socially Responsible Investment Review Committee (SRIRIC) which has since been replaced.
+The current restriction was debated in 2010.
+The discussion was led by the Socially Responsible Investment Review Committee (SRIRIC) which has since been replaced.
 Read SRIRC's 2010 report.

 Next steps and more information